BenoitZugmeyer/eslint-plugin-html/README.md

 ### `html/parse-tags`

 By default, the code between `<script>` tags is considered as JavaScript.
+You can customize which tags should be considered JavaScript by providing one or multiple tag names.

 Example: